 Incorporation is a critical legal matter that impacts more than your company’s tax responsibilities for doing business.
 From startups to public enterprises, your bottom line is affected by your state of incorporation’s corporate income tax, excise (sales and use) tax, sales tax, physical and economic nexus tax, franchise tax, and gross income tax.
-Historically, in the U.S., Delaware is considered The Place to establish your corporate entity.
-Three other states—Nevada, Oregon, and Wyoming—decided to make incorporation in their state more appealing.
+Historically, in the U.S., Delaware is considered “the place” to establish your corporate entity as there’s no Delaware sales tax.
+Three other states—Nevada, Oregon, and Wyoming— have also decided to make incorporation in their state more appealing.

 That means more options for you.
-What state should you incorporate in?
+So, in which state should you incorporate?

 When Delaware first established the Court of Chancery in 1792, it sought to provide a legal “remedy” for corporate entities not found in the common law for the rest of us.
 As a result, internal business disputes go to a special court.
-The Court of Chancery made Delaware home to more corporate entities than people, and it provided a roadmap for other states wishing to be known as business-friendly.
+The Court of Chancery made Delaware home to more corporate entities than people, providing a roadmap for other states wishing to become business-friendly.

-The requirements to incorporate under the laws of the state of Delaware are minimal.
+The requirements to incorporate under Delaware law are minimal.

 - Information needed to register includes a Name and Entity type.

 - A registered agent to act as an intermediary between your company and the state.

 - Pay a fee to reserve a business name ($75).

 - The fees for filing in Delaware vary depending on your entity type.
 For example, the fee for filing a Certificate of Incorporation in Delaware is $500 for a Statutory Trust, $200 for a Foreign Limited Liability Company, and $89 for a Stock Corporation.